AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Tenant

-A tenant represents a set of services, applications, data, and available configuration states.
-You can authenticate users for a tenant by using one or more identity providers.
-You can manage user access to resources by assigning roles.
-Data and services provided by a tenant can span geographical regions.
+A tenant is the root-level resource in OCS; all other resources are scoped to a tenant.
+Tenant-level resources deal with identity and access control.
+You can add users to a tenant using one or more identity providers.
+Roles are defined for a tenant and can be assigned to users or clients to manage access to resources.
+A tenant contains namespaces where data is managed.

 ### Namespace

 A namespace is a logical unit of organization for data within a tenant.
 Before any data can be collected in OCS, you must create a namespace for that tenant.
 Each tenant can contain more than one namespace.
-Namespaces help you create separate instances of your data and resources in OCS so one tenant does not affect other tenants.
+Namespaces help you create separate instances of your data and resources within a tenant, and resources within a namespace do not affect other namespaces within that tenant.
 In practice, namespaces may correspond to a specific set of infrastructure assets, but commonly they correspond to virtual partitions within a single set of assets dedicated to a specific tenant.

 ### Identity

-The concept of identity is the key to how OCS limits and protects services and resources available to an entity.
+The concept of identity is the key to how OCS limits access to services and resources available to an entity.
 An entity’s identity allows OCS to know how much access to grant to that entity.
 OCS identity services provide the following functions:

-* Protect data resources
 * Authenticate users using a local account store or through an external identity provider
 * Provide session management and single sign-on
 * Authenticate client applications